-Once the programme has started, no refunds are possible.
+Once you have started classes, no refunds are possible.
 There is only one exception to this rule.

 If you start the programme online and if you are unable to come to Belgium in time to participate in the lessons, we will refund part of the tuition fee: